openstreetmap/id-tagging-schema/MAINTENANCE.md

 **How to merge…**

-- Usually sqash merge PRs to make the history simpler
+- Usually squash merge PRs to make the history simpler
 - Give the merge a meaningful description of the change
 - Add labels to the PR to simplify creating the changelog: `new-*`, `add-*`, `bug`